GlenKPeterson/Paguro/README.md

 When you switch to Java 8, you only need to change the import statement and remove the _ from the apply_() methods.
 The apply_() methods are there to deal with checked exceptions in lambdas in Java 7.

-Java 7 and earlier require that all variables declared outside a lambda be finial in order to use them inside the lambda.
+Some variables declared outside a lambda and used within one must be finial.
-If you need that functionality in Java 7 or earlier, the Mutable.____Ref classes work around this limitation.
+The Mutable.____Ref classes work around this limitation.

 The most interesting classes are probably (in src/main/java/):
 <ul>